rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

     Dstop = 0.0001;          % Stopband Attenuation
     dens = 20;               % Density Factor

 Using these parameters, the order and coefficients of the FIR filter were generated using the "firpmord" and "firpm" functions.
+All of this was done in the "design_my_filter" function in the .m file in this repository.

+The main function of the MATLAB code simply calls the "design_my_filter" function to retrieve the list of filter coefficients.
+Then, quantization is done with the following parameters to MATLAB's "quantizenumeric" function:

+s = 1; <- data is signed
+w = 16; <- word length of quantized value
+f = 15; <- fraction length of quantized value
+r = 'nearest'; <- round towards nearest with ties rounding towards positive infinity

+Finally, the of the list quantized coefficients is exported as a SystemVerilog file for use in the hardware implementation of the filter, discussed in a later section.

 ## Filter Frequency Response